CotardSyndrome/CompleteSuicideManual-En/README.md

 Notice that the `epub` version and the rich `html` versions of the book has slightly different markdown.
 Specifically, the `epub` version can't handle `{tableofcontents}` correctly, so that's removed.
 Sure, there must be a DRY-er way to do this, but I can't be bothered.
 Compatibility issues between even very basic document structures, somehow after all those years, are still unsolved.

 As for the `pdf` version, I gave up after the `pdf` simply refused to fit the images to the page width, and insisted on cutting some of the images off if they are too wide.

-## Changelog

-2025-03-13: To celebrate the anniversary, I created a basic `html` version and an `epub` version, and fixed some minor typos.

-Test message.